nrfconnect/sdk-nrf/samples/openthread/ncp/README.rst

 All the interactions with the application are handled using serial communication.

 For the interaction with the application, this sample uses `wpantund`_ process with wpanctl commands.
-It is also possible to communicate with NCP board using `pyspinel`_ commands.
+It is also possible to communicate with NCP board using `PySpinel`_ commands.

-You can use your own application instead of wpantund and pyspinel provided that it supports the spinel communication protocol.
+You can use your own application instead of wpantund and PySpinel provided that it supports the spinel communication protocol.

 Sample by default reconfigures baudrate 1000000 bit/s for serial communication.